amplafi/amplafi-flow-client/AdminTool.md

 To list the currently available commands enter :

     ./FAdmin.sh -l

+To list In-built Scripts and show all scripts path :

+	./FAdmin.sh -L

 To run one of the commands enter the command name :